Someone speaking in a group discussion

 A maximum of 800 words

-Your personal statement must be structured as follows, and answer all the questions below:
+Your personal statement must be structured as follows, and answer each of the four questions in individual separate sections:

 • What motivates you to apply for the MPP?
 Why is it critical for your next steps in public service?
 (200 words)